Stanford University

 Assistant Professor of Management Science and Engineering

 BioRenyuan Xu is an assistant professor of Management Science and Engineering (MS&E) at Stanford University.
 Prior to joining Stanford, she held positions at New York University (2024-2025) and the University of Southern California (2021–2024), and was a Hooke Research Fellow at the Mathematical Institute, University of Oxford (2019–2021).
 She received her Ph.D. in Operations Research from the University of California, Berkeley in 2019.
 Renyuan's current research interests include mathematical finance, stochastic analysis, stochastic controls and games, and machine learning theory.
-She received an NSF CAREER Award in 2024, the SIAM Activity Group on Financial Mathematics and Engineering Early Career Prize in 2023, and a JP Morgan AI Faculty Research Award in 2022.
+She received an NSF CAREER Award in 2024, the SIAM Activity Group on Financial Mathematics and Engineering Early Career Prize in 2023, and two JP Morgan AI Faculty Research Awards in 2022 and 2025.

 -